yangcheng24/yangcheng24.github.io/README.md

 Considering scenarios where only a few instances of each unseen category are available, the authors propose an inter-view adapter, a three-layer Multi-layer Perceptron (MLP) added to PointCLIP to enhance its performance in few-shot settings.
 During training, the visual and textual encoders of CLIP are frozen, and only the inter-view adapter is fine-tuned via cross-entropy loss.

 M-view features of a point cloud are concatenated along the channel dimension, and a compact global representation is obtained via two linear layers of the inter-view adapter.
 Features from multiple perspectives are fused into a summarizing vector, which is then used to generate a view-wise adapted feature via a residual connection.
+The further calculation is the same as the calculation in zero-shot classification explained above.

 ### Multi-knowledge Ensemble